 |Domestic Tuition Fees (NZD)||$863.25|

 - (FINC 102 or FINQ 102 or MATH 160) and (ECON 210 or FINC 203 or STAT 210 or STAT 241)

 - Schedule C

 - Teaching staff

-Wooldridge, Jeffrey M. (2013).
-Introductory Econometrics: A Modern Approach, sixth edition.
-South-Western, Cengage Learning.
+Wooldridge, Jeffrey M. (2018).
+Introductory Econometrics: A Modern Approach, seventh edition.
+Cengage.

 Stock, James H. and Mark W. Watson (2007).
 Introduction to Econometrics, second edition.
 Pearson, Addison Wesley.

 - Interdisciplinary perspective, Scholarship, Communication, Critical thinking, Information

 - The goal of this paper is developing a good understanding of the main techniques used in econometrics, reviewing and building on the skills and knowledge obtained in introductory econometrics.
 Practical computing exercises and assignments will provide experience in applying these techniques.
 At the end of the paper, the student will be able to critically assess empirical work produced by researchers.